MajorProcrastinator/Auto-eHP-Calc/README.md

 * This is the old calculator.
 Use if you're having issues with the new one.

 ## Other
-* There are no more jokes.
-None.
-   * I said there were none, don't go looking around the insides of the calc for them!
+* No more equipment meme names, unless you want to go looking through the innards of the calculator for them.
+Memeworthiness not guaranteed.
 * Enemy Hit stat can vary, however, most people like to use 45 or 50
 * Enemy Luck stat can also vary, but for PvE, most of the time, it's 0.
 * You can find out exact enemy stats here: https://al-data.github.io/enemies